jgm/pandoc/doc/jats.md

         set it used, as affiliation links are not allowed in that schema.

+    `roles`
+    :   a list of dictionaries describing the author's role(s).
+        Each role is added as an [`<role>`] element to the author's [`<contrib>`] element.
+The following examples
+        illustrate:

+        An ad-hoc role:

+        ```yaml
+        roles:
+          - name: Dolphin Catcher
+        ```

+        A role specified with CRediT.
+Note that if you use `credit-id`, you also have to use `credit-name`:

+        ```yaml
+        roles:
+          - credit-id: writing-review-editing
+            credit-name: Writing – review & editing
+        ```

+        A role specified with CRediT, including an optional degree of contribution.
+Note that
+        specifying the degree only is allowed when using CRediT roles and not ad-hoc roles.

+        ```yaml
+        roles:
+          - credit-id: writing-review-editing
+            credit-name: Writing – review & editing
+            degree: Lead
+        ```

+        A role specified with CRediT with a label override, useful for internationalization:

+        ```yaml
+        roles:
+          - credit-id: writing-review-editing
+            credit-name: Writing – review & editing
+            name: Escrita – revisão e edição
+        ```

+        The `id` in the `credit` dictionary
+        must be one the 14 identifiers from the Contribution Role Taxonomy (CRediT):

+        1. `conceptualization`
+        2. `data-curation`
+        3. `formal-analysis`
+        4. `funding-acquisition`
+        5. `investigation`
+        6. `methodology`
+        7. `project-administration`
+        8. `resources`
+        9. `software`
+        10. `supervision`
+        11. `validation`
+        12. `visualization`
+        13. `writing-original-draft`
+        14. `writing-review-editing`

+        It's not clear from the JATS documentation if the `name` key in the `credit` dictionary should always adopt the primary English labels from the vocabulary, or if it's also able to accept internationalized versions.
+It's best to be safe and use the English labels here, then use the override for internationalization.

+        Optionally, the `degree` key in the `credit` dictionary can be used to specify the degree of contribution which can take one of three values:

+        1. `Lead`
+        2. `Equal`
+        3. `Supporting`

     `equal-contrib`
     :   boolean attribute used to mark authors who contributed equally to the work.
 The